 About

 The Undergraduate Journal of Contemporary Affairs (UJCA) is a student-run academic journal publishing undergraduate work in the social sciences and humanities based out of Trinity University in San Antonio, Texas.
-The journal seeks to shed light on contemporary global issues and give undergraduate students a platform to voice their perspective.
+The Journal aims to shed light on contemporary global issues and give undergraduate students a platform to voice their perspective.
 UJCA is interested in work that analyzes rising issues in the fields of political science, international relations, economics, history, religion, psychology, sociology, philosophy, and more.

-UJCA is a newly-founded journal that aims to publish one autumn and one spring issue per year.
+The Journal publishes one autumn and one spring issue per year.
 We only accept submissions from undergraduate students attending college in Texas.
 All publications selected from our submission pool will have demonstrated intellectual competence and insightful content.
 Opinions expressed in the selected publications reflect the views of the author in question, and do not reflect the views of the Editorial or Advisory Board.

 Editorial Board